-And unfortunately, even if there is no reason for ad account to be deactivated it’s very rare that Facebook comes back and actually reactivates it.
+And unfortunately, even if there is no reason for the ad account to be deactivated it’s very rare that Facebook comes back and reactivates it.
 Their customer support is notoriously non-existent.
-No one is going to manually review the disabled ad account even if human will read my appeal request.
+No one is going to manually review the disabled ad account even if humans will read my appeal request.

 But I didn’t want to give up so easily and tried an appeal process anyway.
 I immediately reached out to support to find out what I did wrong but then I received an automated message saying practically nothing and telling me that their decision is final.